 For attorney applicants with disabilities who have been granted accommodations that include an extended day schedule, the number of testing days will be specified in their Testing Accommodations Notice.

 In addition, applicants who are testing in person are expected to maintain a professional attitude toward other applicants, staff, proctors, and other exam personnel at all times.
-Behavior that is abusive or disruptive may result in dismissal from the test center and will be reported to the State Bar or the Committee for appropriate action.
+Behavior that is abusive or disruptive may result in dismissal from the test center and will be reported to the State Bar or the CBE for appropriate action.
 It is expected that all applicants will demonstrate integrity, honor, and ethical behavior during all exams administered by the State Bar of California.

 The remote-proctored exam will be continuously monitored by artificial intelligence and human proctors, and any and all anomalies or suspicious behavior will be flagged accordingly.
 Flagged video files will be reviewed by the State Bar, and conduct violations determined to be serious will result in strict sanctions.
 Sanctions may include but are not limited to a zero for the flagged exam session, a zero for the entire exam, and a negative impact on your Moral Character Determination.
-For less serious conduct and rule violations, the State Bar or the Committee may take whichever action it deems appropriate.
+For less serious conduct and rule violations, the State Bar or the CBE may take whichever action it deems appropriate.

 Applicants may not wear hats, caps, hoods, or any other type of headwear during the exam.
-The Committee, however, will consider petitions filed by applicants seeking exemptions from that policy, which would permit them to wear headwear due to religious beliefs while in a secure exam test center or while testing remotely.
+The CBE, however, will consider petitions filed by applicants seeking exemptions from that policy, which would permit them to wear headwear due to religious beliefs while in a secure exam test center or while testing remotely.
 Such petitions must be submitted online through the Applicant Portal no later than the final deadline for filing testing accommodations petitions.
-Upon arrival at an in-person test center, applicants must be prepared to show a letter from the Committee that permits them to wear the headwear in the exam room.
+Upon arrival at an in-person test center, applicants must be prepared to show a letter from the CBE that permits them to wear the headwear in the exam room.
 The headwear may be subject to inspection.
-Applicants attempting to enter the test center wearing headwear who do not have a letter from the Committee authorizing them to do so will be issued a Chapter 6 Notice and will be asked to remove the headwear.
+Applicants attempting to enter the test center wearing headwear who do not have a letter from the CBE authorizing them to do so will be issued a Chapter 6 Notice and will be asked to remove the headwear.
 Letters allowing headwear for applicants testing remotely will be kept on file with the State Bar and compared against the applicant’s uploaded video file to determine whether a violation has occurred.